Quantum simulations of Green's functions for small superfluid systems: Calculation of many-body Green's functions

 together with their corresponding eigenvalues $\widetilde{E}^{N\pm 1}_k$, can be obtained by solving a generalized eigenvalue problem in the two reduced subspaces defined above, which is written as

 with

-Following the hybrid quantum-classical paradigm, the numerical effort to build and solve Eq.~\eqref{eq:geneigen} is distributed between the Quantum processor unit (QPU) and the classical one (CPU), as follows.
-First, the $4 \Omega^2$ expectation values defined in Eqs.~\eqref{eq:overlap-H} are computed by the QPU.
-These values are then substituted into Eq.~(\ref{eq:geneigen}) that is solved on a CPU\footnote{The solution of the generalized eigenvalue problem is rather standard on classical computers and is made in two steps \cite{Rui21}.
+Following the hybrid quantum-classical paradigm, the numerical effort to build and solve Eq.~\eqref{eq:geneigen} is distributed between the quantum processor unit (QPU) and the classical one (CPU), as follows.
+First, the $4 \Omega^2$ expectation values defined in Eqs.~\eqref{eq:overlap-H} are computed by the QPU: the operators $A^\mp_{\beta} A^\pm_{\alpha}$ and $A^\mp_{\beta} H A^\pm_{\alpha}$ are decomposed into combinations of Pauli terms, which are evaluated by measuring, after the suitable basis rotation, qubits prepared in a state encoding $|\widetilde{\Psi}_0^N \rangle$ (these decompositions and evaluations are detailed in appendix~\ref{app:ExpectValuesEval}).
+The obtained expectation values are then substituted into Eq.~(\ref{eq:geneigen}) that is solved on a CPU\footnote{The solution of the generalized eigenvalue problem is rather standard on classical computers and is made in two steps \cite{Rui21}.
 First, the overlap matrix is diagonalized to obtain an orthogonal basis for the reduced subspace of interest.
 Then, this orthogonal basis is employed to diagonalize the Hamiltonian matrix.
 Noteworthy, the diagonalization might lead to fewer states than in the set $\{| \phi^{N\pm 1}_\alpha \rangle\}$ if these states are not linearly independent.
 In practice, this situation does not lead to any specific difficulty.}.
 Ultimately, the method provides approximations for $\Omega$ eigenstates and eigenvalues for $N\pm 1$ particles, $\{ | \widetilde{\Psi}_k^{N\pm1} \rangle , \widetilde{E}_k^{N \pm 1} \}_{k=0, \cdots, \Omega -1}$.
-While this resembles what is standardly referred to as configuration mixing in nuclear physics, in the quantum computing context it has been put forward as an efficient way to mitigate hardware noise and termed Quantum Subspace Expansion (QSE)~\cite{McC17,McC20b,Tak20,Yos22a,Jam22,Ume24,Gau24}. \item Finally, an approximate Green's function is built using these eigenelements as
+While this resembles what is standardly referred to as configuration mixing in nuclear physics, in the quantum computing context it has been put forward as an efficient way to mitigate hardware noise and termed QSE~\cite{McC17,McC20b,Tak20,Yos22a,Jam22,Ume24,Gau24}.
+Notably, the QSE method has also been developed for nuclear physics model Hamiltonians such as the pairing model using the quantum Krylov technique \cite{Rui22} or in the Lipkin model using either the quantum computing extension of the generator coordinate method \cite{Bea24} or the so-called quantum equation of motion technique \cite{Hla22,Hla24}.